Functorial transfer between relative trace formulas in rank one: Introduction

 By $P(X)$ we denote the conjugacy class of parabolics stabilizing the open Borel orbit.
 In the table, I describe the parabolics in a way that should be self-explanatory, by indicating the semisimple part of their Levi quotient $L(X)$ or, in the case of $\GL_n$, an ordered partition of $n$.
 In the case of $G=G_2$, $P_{\SL_2}$ is such that its Levi contains a long root.
 Notice that the roots of the Levi $L(X)$ are always orthogonal to the spherical root $\gamma$.
 The parabolic $P(X)$ determines the restriction of the map \eqref{Lgroups} to the ``Arthur-$\SL_2$'' factor, which has to map to a principal $\SL_2$ in the Levi subgroup of $\check G$ dual to $P(X)$.

 Finally, $L_X$ stands for a $\frac{1}{2}\ZZ$-graded representation $r=\bigoplus_{n \in \frac{1}{2}\ZZ} r_n$ of $\check G_X$, which I call the ``$L$-value associated to $X$'', thinking of the $L$-value attached to any Langlands parameter $\varphi$ into $\check G_X$.
 For this reason, I denote this graded representation by $\prod_n L(r_n, n)$.
 This is the $L$-value attached to the square of the global $H$-period, according to the generalization of the Ichino--Ikeda conjecture \cite{II} proposed in \cite[\S 17.4]{SV} and the local unramified calculation, performed for classical groups only, of \cite{SaSph}.
-The same calculation can be generalized to all cases, including non-classical groups, but, in any case, the $L$-value here will be determined directly in terms of the geometry of the $G$-space $X\times X$, as follows:
+It would be desirable to have the same calculation generalized to all cases, including non-classical groups.
+In any case, the $L$-value here will be determined directly in terms of the geometry of the $G$-space $X\times X$, as follows:

 \begin{itemize} \item When the spherical root is of type $T$, the associated $L$-value is always of the form $L(\Std, s_1)L(\Std, s_2)$, for some positive half-integers $s_1\ge s_2$.
 These are determined by the relations $s_1+s_2=\frac{\dim X}{2}$, and $ s_1 = \frac{\left<\check\gamma, \rho_{P(X)}\right>}{2}$. \item When the spherical root is of type $G$, we have $L_X = L(\Ad, s_0)$, with $s_0= \left<\check\gamma, \rho_{P(X)}\right> = \frac{\dim X-1}{2}$, always an integer. \end{itemize} Here, $2\rho_{P(X)}$ is the sum of positive roots in the nilpotent radical of the Lie algebra of $P(X)$; it can be considered as a cocharacter into the canonical maximal torus of $\check G_X$, hence the value of the spherical coroot $\check \gamma$ (the positive root of $\check G_X$) makes sense on it.